ShuweiShao/AF-SfMLearner/README.md

 ## Important Note

-If you use the latest or high PyTorch version, please try to add 'align_corners=True' to 'F.interpolate' and 'F.grid_sample' when you train the network, to get a good camera trajectory.
+If you use the latest PyTorch version, please try to add 'align_corners=True' to 'F.interpolate' and 'F.grid_sample' when you train the network, to get a good camera trajectory.